MERASON DAC1 MK II

 SEPARATE MULTIPLE POWER SUPPLY RAILS

 A separate, generously dimensioned transformer is responsible for the digital circuit.
-The rectified voltage is regulated to two 5 volt rails, and then five independent 3.3 volt rails.
+The rectified voltage is regulated to 5 volt rails, and independent 3.3 volt rails.
+Each functional unit has its own power supply, and in total there are twelve of them.
 The analog circuit is fed by the second transformer.

 The controller is discreet and is characterized by an extremely low interference voltage.